amc5/applied-data-analysis/module-08/module-08.md

 ### Probability

-The term **probability** is applied to population level variables that describe the magnitude of chance associated with particular observations or event.
+The term **probability** is applied to **population level** variables that describe the magnitude of chance associated with particular observations or event.
 Probabilities summarize the relative frequencies of possible outcomes.
+Probabilities are properties of **distributions**.
+Probabilities vary between zero and one.
+Outcomes that are impossible have *Pr = 0*, those that are certain have *Pr = 1*.

 Example: if we roll a (fair) die, there are 6 possible outcomes, each has a probability of occurring of 1 in 6.
 This is referred to as a *frequentist* or *classical* way of thinking about the probability of different outcomes... the relative frequency with which an event occurs over numerous identical, objective trials.